 Degrees of Theft in Atlantic County

 Theft in New Jersey is equivalent to larceny in many other states and is a very common charge.
-New Jersey theft laws are quite expansive and cover everything from shoplifting to auto theft, to computer crimes and embezzlement.
-For most of these offenses, the degree that a person can be charged with and potentially convicted of depends on the amount of money the stolen property is worth.
+New Jersey theft laws are quite expansive and cover everything from shoplifting to auto theft to computer crimes and embezzlement.
+For most of these offenses, the potential charges depend on the amount of money the stolen property is worth.

 A person may face second-degree theft charges in New Jersey if any of the following facts are alleged by the prosecutor: